What is Dynamic Routing?

 4. BGP (Border Gateway Protocol)

-BGP is considered as the routing protocol of the Internet.
+BGP is considered the routing protocol of the Internet.
 It is also Exterior Gateway Protocol, that is, EGP which means that BGP is used by routers making decisions of routing on the Internet.
 If your home has a connection to the Internet, you don’t really need BGP or even need to run it.
-In case the router has got more than one dedicated connection to, you might require running.
+In case the router has got more than one dedicated connection, you might require running.
 It is a path-vector protocol that implies that it can select the best route compared to other routing protocols.
 BGP uses the “AS-PATH” as the routing metric and also selects the route that has got the shortest path through the entire Internet.

 Thus, we can conclude that the routing protocols are just a set of languages that the router uses to communicate the routing information along with other routers.
 The main benefit of using routing protocol is its ability to get adapted to changing the network topology.

 This has been a guide to Dynamic Routing.
 Here we discuss the concepts, advantages and what we can do with dynamic routing.
 You can also go through our other suggested articles to learn more –